Security Beyond Passwords

 - We replace customers’ passwords when they sign in to a mobile application or to a web portal (banking, healthcare, payment, bitcoin, etc.).
 See more details here.

-- We also replace passwords (and keys) in connected cars, shared or autonomous vehicles, connected medical devices, smart homes, and other connected “things” (IoT) and systems that need better security.
+- We also replace passwords (and keys or badges or tickets) in all sign-in use cases in the physical world: connected cars, shared vehicles (cars, bikes, scooters…), autonomous vehicles, connected medical devices, physical access to residential or corporate buildings, DRM-protected resources, events … and other smart or connected “things” (IoT) and systems that need frictionless access control.
 See more details here.

 Convenient and secure alternatives to passwords

 We replace passwords with device-dependent one-time passwords (OTP).
 Device-dependent means that we only authorize access requests issued from one of the user’s devices (computer, tablet, smartphone…).
-Someone who doesn’t have one of the user’s devices can’t access that user’s accounts, even if he knows his or her password.
+Someone who doesn’t have one of the user’s devices can’t get access, even if he knows his or her password.
 This works as an additional layer of security, it’s why we speak of second factor authentication.
 One-time means that it can’t be reused.
-Someone wanting to access a user’s accounts must have one of the user’s devices at the time of access – having been in possession of that device in the past is of no help.
+Someone wanting to get access must have one of the user’s devices at the time of access – having been in possession of that device in the past is of no help.

 See this page for more details on the available authentication methods: flavors of OTP such as SMS-OTP, push-based OTP, offline OTP, browser-based OTP, and in-App OTP.
 The page also details the user experience with the various 2FA options.